Everybody hits rough patches in marriage. But when is the right time to seek counseling help? Chances are, right now.

 Being parents can be stressful, as much of our time and emotional focus is on the children, and we may sacrifice our marital relationship in the process.
 We may stop learning about our spouses’ inner world, stop practicing affection and not notice their attempts to connect.
 The fondness diminishes and the flaws become more apparent.
 The Positive Perspective shifts.

 Marital issues that come up again and again are called Perpetual Issues.
 These issues may be shelved for the sake of “peace” or just not discussed to avoid fighting around the children.
 Too much of that type of shelving or sacrifice and we may begin getting more meaning in our lives from the children and the practical concerns of the bills and logistics of family management than we do from the marriage itself.
 In fact, the two most common times for divorce are around the birth of the first child and the launching of older children getting ready to move out of the house.
 Most of my client-couples are parents of teens in high school.
 By this time the children are relatively self-maintaining and the parents are more able to notice that they haven’t felt emotionally connected to each other as husband and wife in years.
 The Positive Perspective has slowly turned into a Negative Perspective that gets harder to reverse the longer it’s been allowed to become a habit of thought.

-Couples waiting to come in for couples therapy until they are almost ready to divorce is as reasonable as waiting to make your first trip to a physician just before a tumor kills you.
+Couples waiting to come in for marital therapy until they are almost ready to divorce is as reasonable as waiting to make your first trip to a physician until just before a tumor kills you.
 But many do just that because they don’t think about getting help or believe they are too busy.
 Coming in after your thoughts of your spouse are already dominated by righteous indignation makes trust and intimacy that much harder to repair.
 There are real and practical ways to save a troubled marriage.
 Strengthening and fire-proofing your marriage is far more effective BEFORE the Position Perspective has turned negative.